a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Press Open-Apple+Up.
 Verify that the volume window is shown and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Up.
 Verify that the volume window is shown and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
-Press Open-Apple+Solid-Apple++Up.
+Press Open-Apple+Solid-Apple+Up.
 Verify that the folder window is closed, the volume window is shown, and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.
 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Solid-Apple+Up.
 Verify that the folder window is closed, the volume window is shown, and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.

 * Launch DeskTop.
 Open a volume window.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Solid-Apple+Up.
 Verify that the volume window re-opens, and that the folder window closes, and the that the folder icon is selected.
 Press Open-Apple+Solid-Apple+Up again.
 Verify that the volume window closes, and the volume icon is selected.